 Mines are often moved by natural conditions such as rain, snow or natural earth movements, displacing the mines and rendering safe areas dangerous.
 The fences are not designed to stop this, and the situation is worsened by the fact that the Golan is a mountainous area, causing mines placed on the hills to slide downhill, out of the fenced areas.
 One example is the case of the 4 year-old Amir Abu-Jabel, who was killed by a landmine a few meters away from his house in 1989.
 He was playing in the backyard of his house when a mine that was swept into the area by rain detonated.
+(Al-Haq Affidavit #3 2000, Amir Abu-Jabel's father).
 The United Nations Convention on the Rights of the Child, to which Israel is a party, states in Article 6 that every child has an "inherent right to life."
 Israel is also violating Article 6 of the International Covenant on Civil and Political Rights which also grants the inherent right to life.